SidharthaKumarMalla/FreightFox/BUSINESS_ANSWERS.md

 GROUP  BY region, carrier_id
 ORDER  BY late_pct DESC;
 ```
+**Business Reasoning:**

+The results indicate that the problem is concentrated around specific carriers rather than the entire logistics network.
+Since all transport modes have similar late-delivery percentages, changing transport modes is unlikely to improve performance.
+The primary focus should be on improving carrier performance in the Central region.

+**Recommendation:**

+- Review the operational performance of CARR_08 and CARR_02 in the Central region.
+- Monitor these carriers weekly using on-time delivery KPIs.
+- Consider reallocating shipments to better-performing carriers if poor performance continues.
 ---

 ## Q2.
 Is there a relationship between freight cost and distance?
 Which carrier(s) deviate, and by how much?